william-vw/n3-vscode/vscode-extension-n3-grammar/README.md

+Add the following to settings.json for bracket colors ... cannot be set in color themes, apparently.

+"editor.bracketPairColorization.enabled": true,
+"workbench.colorCustomizations": {
+    "editorBracketHighlight.foreground1": "#a80097",
+    "editorBracketHighlight.unexpectedBracket.foreground": "#a80097"
+}

 # n3 README

 This is the README for your extension "n3".
 After writing up a brief description, we recommend including the following sections.